CRYPTOVERSE-Bitcoin could be laid low by miners' malady | Headlines

 Some of the pressures on miners flow from bitcoin's inherent structure.
 The decentralised blockchain was created anonymously with a final limit of 21 million coins, of which nearly 19 million has already been minted.
 It takes around 10 minutes to mine one block and the reward for miners - who currently get 6.25 bitcoin per block - is halved about every four years.

 "There could be one miner or a million, it doesn't change anything.
 There's only one block and a set number of bitcoins issued," said d'Anethan at Amber Group.
-A final note: don't lose sleep fretting about what will happen when the last bitcoin is mined - that's not expected until the middle of the next century, 2140 to be exact.
+A final note: don't lose sleep fretting about what will happen when the last bitcoin is mined - that's not expected until the middle of the next century, about 2140.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)